Maie Saqui as she appeared at the height of her fame on the London stage as a “Gaiety Girl,” c 1900. Postcard in the Author’s collection.

 The pantomime Djin-Djin, The Japanese Bogie Man, A Fairy Tale from Old Japan, opened in Melbourne on December 26, 1895.
 These screen grabs are from the full program held by the State Library of Victoria – which can be viewed online.
 Maie Saqui is listed in the program, together with numerous other well known actors of the time, including Carrie Moore.
 Written by Bert Royle and J.C.Williamson, with music by Leon Caron and with strong Australian themes, the show was hugely popular and according to Ian Dicker, the audience refused to leave on the final night of the Melbourne season.
 Via the State Library of Victoria.

-Some time in 1890, John I was assaulted as he arrived home to Drummond Street.
-(The illustration at right is from the “Truth” newspaper account some thirty years later) He was found unconscious at his front door – he had been struck on the head.
-It was thought this was part of an organised campaign to rob wealthy bookmakers.
+Some time in 1890, Jack was assaulted as he arrived home to Drummond Street.
+(The illustration at right is from the “Truth” newspaper account some thirty years later – 10 May 1925) He was found unconscious at his front door – he had been struck on the head.
+At the time it was thought this was part of an organised campaign to rob wealthy bookmakers.
 Although he recovered and returned to work, his mental health failed over the next six years.
-In August 1896 Stella took the heart-wrenching decision to have John I admitted to the Yarra Bend Asylum.
+In August 1896 Stella took the heart-wrenching decision to have Jack admitted to the Yarra Bend Asylum.
 He had become seriously delusional.
 Stella blamed his state on the old injury to his head, and a note from a doctor she consulted (still in the asylum records) seems to concur.
-We can imagine the anguish the tight-knit family must have felt and one wonders just how bad John had become before Stella was forced to have him hospitalised.
+We can imagine the anguish the tight-knit family must have felt and one wonders just how bad Jack had become before Stella was forced to have him hospitalised.

 Both Maie’s sisters Gladys and Hazel performed on stage for Edwardes, appearing in musicals at the Gaiety between 1902 and 1910.
 Gladys in particular gained publicity, partly because she was thought to closely resemble Maie.